google/WebFundamentals/src/content/en/ilt/pwa/working-with-the-fetch-api.md

 ### Example: fetching text

-Let's look at another example, this time fetching some text and inserting it into the page.
+Let's look at another example, this time fetching some text and inserting it into the current page.

 #### main.js

 ```
-function readResponseAsText(response) {
-  return response.text();
-}

 function showText(responseAsText) {
-  // Assuming the DOM has a div with id 'message'
-  var message = document.getElementById('message');
-  message.textContent = responseAsText;
+  document.body.textContent = responseAsText;
 }

+const response = await fetchResource('examples/words.txt');
-function fetchText(pathToResource) {
+if (response) {
-  fetch(pathToResource)
-  .then(validateResponse)
-  .then(readResponseAsText)
-  .then(showText)
-  .catch(logError);
+  showText(await response.text());
 }

-fetchText('examples/words.txt');
 ```

 In this example a text file is being fetched, __examples/words.txt__.
-Like the previous two exercises, the response is validated with `validateResponse`.
+Like the previous two examples, the response is validated with the `fetchResource` function.
 Then the response is read as text, and appended to the page.

-Note: It may be tempting to fetch HTML and append that using the <code>innerHTML</code> attribute, but be careful -- this can expose your site to <a href="https://www.google.com/about/appsecurity/learning/xss/">cross site scripting attacks</a>!
+Note: It may be tempting to fetch HTML and append that using the <code>innerHTML</code> attribute, but be careful -- this can expose your site to <a href="https://developer.mozilla.org/en-US/docs/Web/Security/Types_of_attacks#cross-site_scripting_xss">cross site scripting attacks</a>!